This article expands on what I wrote several years ago in Each database table requires its own class.

 In order to avoid these problems I decided to break down the single large multi-mode component into a series of single-mode components, as discussed in Component Design - Large and Complex vs. Small and Simple.
 I therefore have a separate user transaction for each mode - LIST, SEARCH, INSERT, UPDATE, DELETE and ENQUIRE.
 Each of these reference the same table class in the business layer.
 This arrangement has the following advantages:

-I found this method of building web pages far better than that which I had seen in all those code samples I had found on the internet which involved outputting fragments of HTML code during the execution of the script.
+I found this method of building web pages to be far, far better than that which I had seen in all those code samples I had found on the internet which involved outputting fragments of HTML code during the execution of the script.
 This meant that if you suddenly decided to jump to another page instead of completing the current one you would invariably encounter the "headers already sent" error.
-Using the XML/XSL method you can wait until all the processing is complete, and then you can pass the Models to a standard process which extracts the data from those models, inserts it into an XML document, then performs the transformation using the specified XSL stylesheet.
-It does not matter which order the data appears in the XML document, just that it is there.
+Using the XML/XSL method you can wait until all the processing in the Model(s) is complete, and then call the standard View object to produce the HTML output.
+Using this method it does not matter in which order the data is added to the XML document, just that it is there.
+It can be pulled out of the XML document in any sequence which is specified within the XSL stylesheet.

-Some people may be wondering how I can possible create 3,500 different web pages from over 400 different database tables using just 12 XSL stylesheets.
+Some people may be wondering how I can possible create 4,000 different web pages from over 400 different database tables using just 12 XSL stylesheets.
 If you look at the screen layouts in my library of Transaction Patterns you should see that each page can be broken down into a series of areas or zones each of which is populated with data from different sources.
 The menu bar uses data from the MNU_MENU table, the title bar uses data from the MNU_TASK table and the MNU_TASK_QUICKSEARCH table, and the navigation bar uses data from the navigation_button table.
 While the pagination, scrolling and action bar areas are generated by the framework at runtime, the data area(s) is/are provided by whatever Model classes are used in that particular task.
-In order to tell the XSL stylesheet which element of application goes where on the web page I use a small screen structure file whose information is copied into the XML document.
+In order to tell the XSL stylesheet which element of application data goes where on the web page I use a small screen structure file whose information is copied into the XML document.
 The identity of that file is specified in the component script which is the starting point for each task in the application.
+This means that I can control what piece of application data goes where on the screen without having to modify any XSL stylesheets.

 When you have written as many user transactions as I have where each transaction performs one or more operations on one or more database tables and displays the results in an electronic form on a monitor, either as a compiled form or an HTML page, you should be able to see some patterns emerge.
 For example, once you have a built a family of forms for one table, how much effort would be required to build the same family of forms for another table?
-The idea was to identify what was similar and what was different between the two families so that I could encapsulate the similarities in some sort of reusable module.
+After I had built a family of forms for Table#1 and another for Table#2 all I had to do was identify what was similar and what was different between the two families so that I could encapsulate the similarities in some sort of reusable module.
 As documented in What are Transaction Patterns I managed to split each form into the following categories:

 The next step was to find a way to create reusable code for each of these categories.
 This I achieved as follows: